smackem/redis-q/README.md

 - is able to extract JSON values using JSON-Path
 - works on any desktop platform

+## Installation

+* Download and extract the [release zip file](https://github.com/smackem/redis-q/releases) fitting your platform to any directory
+* From this directory, run `redis-q` to connect to redis at localhost:6379
+* To connect to a different host or port, enter `redis-q <hostname>:<port>`
+* `redis-q --help` shows all command-line options

 ## Samples

 Assume you create a sample data set in your redis instance consisting of users and sessions, where one user is associated to n sessions: